SaurabhPVishwakarma95/WebolAdvancedCurCalcProj/README.md

 8. Demo folder has application screen snaps.
 9. Design folder has blueprint designed on white board.
 10. Requirement folder has the pdf file of the application.
+11. Unit Test has been added in test file.